cadichris/mikado-testbuilders-kata/docs/references/Test_Data_Builders.md

 Thus, with Test Data Builders, it would be better for our builders to be in the same package/namespace as a real class, but in the test structure. to its tests.

+### C++ Best Practices
+1. Use an inline factory method to return a default instance of the TestBuilder (example: check the function aNovel() in the code above)
+1. Declare the build method as a 'const member function'.
+This is achieved by adding the 'const' keyword at the end of the build function.
+By doing so, you are enforcing that the returned object will not be modified.
+1. The assembling functions of the builder classes should return a reference to the current builder object.
+Therefore, those functions should return the object by reference instead of value.
+1. The creation function (i.e. build) of the builder classes should return the created object by value instead of reference.

 ## Benefits